 We looked at a house that was in the path of about 19 runways from the MSP airport, which was super cute and would have fit us nicely, except it was also right next to the freeway.
 While both of us grew up next to train tracks, this was more like growing up in a box car.
 That same trip, we went into a house that had been flipped and the doorways were so narrow my shoulders barely fit through.
 There was a super awesome house on that trip that we absolutely adored and then we got into the one part of the basement where the teenager would be sleeping when he was home from college… and the ceiling was less than six feet tall.
 We like our teenager’s head and face, so we decided that probably wouldn’t work.

 We looked at a house in St. Paul that had a heavy punching bag hanging in the kitchen and one near our current house that smelled like fourteen cats decided to have a pissing contest in the front room.
 We saw gorgeous old houses that would do great on shows like Property Brothers.
 We saw so, so many stucco houses.

 Our checklist wasn’t terrible.
 We wanted at least three bedrooms, with at least two of those bedrooms on the same floor.
 We wanted a decent sized kitchen with more counter space than we have now and it needed to be upgraded enough to where we wouldn’t have to do any major updates on it for the next few years.
-We didn’t want to walk into a house that would require a ton of work, but we were open to a few projects!
-And we really wanted to make sure the big ticket items weren’t anything that would have to be immediately replaced, like the roof or electrical or central air, etc.
+We didn’t want to walk into a house that would require a ton of work, but we were open to a few projects, besides, we applied to get one of the CMBS loans to buy the house, repairs were not included !
+Therefore, we really wanted to make sure the big ticket items weren’t anything that would have to be immediately replaced, like the roof or electrical or central air, etc.

 Our dream list included things like central air, fenced in backyard, main floor laundry, no stucco, decent neighborhood, four bedrooms, finished basement and a two car garage.